Decorator Design Pattern

 IHttpGetCallService

-This interface defines the methods for making a request to a URL and returning the response data using generics.
+Defines methods for making HTTP requests and returning response data using generics.

 public interface IHttpGetCallService